Next Digital: Taiwan publications

-Structure of Next Media
+Corporate structure

 The top management committee of the company is the Board.
 The Board is responsible for overseeing the successful of Next Media and devising the company's future strategy.
 The Board delegates the running of Next Media's day-to-day operations to carefully chosen executive directors and senior management.
 The Board looks to the management to ensure it is apprised of all significant developments that may affect the company and its operations.

 There are four committees established by the Board, granted for different kinds of duties.